TimiLin01/BellaBeat_Case_Study/README.md

 ## Prepare
 ### About the Data
-The dataset[[1]](#1) I used is *FitBit Fitness Tracker Data*, which is avaiable on Kaggle provided by MÖBIUS. <br />
+The dataset[[1]](#1) I used is FitBit Fitness Tracker Data, which is available on Kaggle and provided by MÖBIUS. <br />
-It is collected from eligible Fitbit users, who consented to the submission of personal tracker data via a survey distributed by Amazon Mechanical Turk between 03.12.2016 - 05.12.2016.  <br />
+It is collected from eligible Fitbit users who consented to submit personal tracker data via a survey distributed by Amazon Mechanical Turk between 03.12.2016 - 05.12.2016. <br />
-This dataset has overall 18 CSV files including information about minute-level output for physical activity, heart rate, weight and sleep monitoring between 04.12.2016 - 15.12.2016 (31 days period).
+This dataset has overall 18 CSV files, including information about the minute-level output for physical activity, heart rate, weight and sleep monitoring between 04.12.2016 - 15.12.2016 (31 days period).
 ### Data Storage and Organization
-After downloading the dataset, I opened all the CSV file in spreadsheet (EXCEL) to see how are the data structured. <br />
+After downloading the dataset, I opened all the CSV files in the spreadsheet (EXCEL) to see how are the data structured. <br />
 The dataset includes wide and narrow data.
-Each user has a unique ID, so that we can distinguish between them.
-I noticed that *'dailyCalories_merged.csv'*, *'dailyIntensities_merged.csv'* and *'dailySteps_merged.csv'* are all included in *'dailyActivity_merged.csv'*, so I decided not using these three files. <br />
+Each user has a unique ID so that we can distinguish between them.
+I noticed that 'dailyCalories_merged.csv', 'dailyIntensities_merged.csv' and 'dailySteps_merged.csv' are all included in 'dailyActivity_merged.csv', so I decided not to use these three files. <br />
-I also discovered that some tables have too many rows, hence using hte BigQuery to analyse the data will be a better choice than spreadsheet. <br />
+I also discovered that some tables have too many rows.
+Hence using BigQuery to analyse the data will be a better choice than the spreadsheet. <br />
 So I stored the below files in BigQuery under the project **BellaBeat Case Study** (ID: `bellabeat-timilin`), dataset **Fit-Data**:
 |   **Table Name**   |       **CSV File Name**      |                                                  **Discription**                                                  |
 |:------------------:|:----------------------------:|:-----------------------------------------------------------------------------------------------------------------|